Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been precisely surveyed, or an item that is being divided, will certainly need a survey to locate the brand-new edges as well as whole lot lines in Wisconsin, which need to be permanently marked so they will certainly never come to be lost.
+Land that has actually never been exactly surveyed, or an item that is being separated, will certainly call for a study to situate the new edges as well as whole lot lines in Wisconsin, which must be permanently marked so they will certainly never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.